-Bees will typically fly in a figure eight pattern.
+Bees will typically fly in a figure-eight pattern.
 If you stand and watch for a minute, you will see their pattern.
 Standing in their flight path between them and their nest is a great way to get stung, so approach at an angle.
-Also, if you are able to stay out of the sunlight and remain in a shaded area, you are more likely to not draw attention.
+Also, if you can stay out of the sunlight and remain in a shaded area, you are more likely not to draw attention.

-This might be easier said then done, but freaking out is not going to help you here.
-Nothing draws attention more than running, screaming and cursing.
+This might be easier said than done, but freaking out is not going to help you here.
+Nothing draws attention more than running, screaming, and cursing.

 Get in and get out

-You just have to hit them hard and walk away.
-There is going to be chaos in the nest, so just do your thing and get out of there.
-If you are using store bought products, you may have to repeat this process a few times to get it under control.
+You have to hit them hard and walk away.
+There is going to be chaos in the nest, so do your thing and get out of there.
+If you are using store-bought products, you may have to repeat this process a few times to get it under control.

-If none of this sounds appealing to you and you would just like us to take care of it for you, we would be happy to assist you.
-Give New Leaf Pest Control a call and we will gladly help.
+If none of this sounds appealing to you and you would like us to take care of it for you, we would be happy to assist you.
+Give New Leaf Pest Control a call, and we will gladly help.
 Click on our coupons for even more savings.